 - 3. You have only the next movie or tv show to look forward to after work

-- 4. You start to feel envious about your friends who are entrepreneurs
+- 4. You start to feel envious of your friends who are entrepreneurs

 - 5. You realize life is short